► CAR tests seven-seaters

 ► Moving people efficiently

-Perhaps it’s no surprise, then, that the best seven-seaters we’ve assembled are mostly SUVs.
+Perhaps it’s no surprise, then, that the best seven-seaters in 2023 are mostly SUVs.
 The Citroen Grand C4 SpaceTourer is the only traditional people carrier here.
 Nonetheless, if you have a large family or regularly ferry a five-a-side team to games, there should be a car to suit you.
 Read on for our buying tips and top choices, or click the links below to read our full reviews.

 Citroen Grand C4 SpaceTourer